fanisridhar/AURA/README.md

-# AURA - The Empathetic AI: A Multi-Agent System
+# AURA - The Empathetic AI: A Multi-Agent Systems

 ---